Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Methodology

 \paragraph{Stage 2: Online contextual bandit selection within candidates.} Given the filtered candidate set $C_t$, we construct a context vector $x_{j,t}$ for each candidate $j\in C_t$, and apply an online learner to select the executor:

 In Symphony-Coord, we record step-level context features for the chosen action during execution, and update the learner once the corresponding reward becomes available; in planner mode a base per-step update may be applied before voting, otherwise updates are post-hoc after voting in Appendix~\ref{sec:exec-vote}.
+Delayed feedback changes the time at which the statistics are updated, but not the information available when the action is selected: routing uses only the current subtask context and runtime state, and the post-vote signal is applied to logged step records after the corresponding task outcome is resolved.
+Equivalently, the selector uses an observed-reward history that excludes unresolved decisions; Appendix~\ref{Algorithm} states the immediate-feedback theorem and then identifies the extra staleness term induced by these pending rewards.